-Add a full CI/CD pipeline to your AKS clusters with automated routine tasks, and set up a Canary deployment strategy in just a few clicks.
+Add a full CI/CD pipeline to your AKS clusters with automated routine tasks, and set up a canary deployment strategy in just a few clicks.
 Detect failures early and optimize your pipelines with deep traceability into your deployments.

-Achieve higher availability and protect applications from datacenter failures using redundancies across availability zones.
+- Achieve higher availability and protect applications from datacenter failures by using redundancies across availability zones.